-Here we will discuss about the formation of sequence networks in power system.
-Computation of unsymmetrical faults in power system requires knowledge of sequence network.
-Load studies requires knowledge of positive sequence network whereas for studies including unsymmetrical faults, negative and zero sequence networks knowledge is also essential.
+Here we will discuss the formation of sequence networks in the power system.
+Computation of unsymmetrical faults in power systems requires knowledge of sequence networks.
+Load studies require knowledge of positive sequence networks whereas for studies including unsymmetrical faults, negative and zero sequence networks knowledge is also essential.

-For calculation of symmetrical fault, positive sequence network is drawn by examining the one line diagram or single line diagram.
+For the calculation of symmetrical fault, a positive sequence network is drawn by examining the one-line diagram or single-line diagram.
 For unsymmetrical fault analysis negative and zero sequence networks are also required.

-Negative sequence network is similar to that of positive sequence network.
+A negative sequence network is similar to that of a positive sequence network.
 But the only difference is that it does not contain any voltage or EMF source.
-For power system elements like transformer and transmission lines, the positive and negative sequence networks are same.
+For power system elements like transformer and transmission lines, the positive and negative sequence networks are the same.

-For zero sequence networks; zero sequence sub networks of different power system elements can be combined together to form a complete zero sequence network.
+For zero sequence networks; zero-sequence sub-networks of different power system elements can be combined to form a complete zero sequence network.
 It doesn’t contain any voltage sources and it will consist of any impedance present in the generator or transformer neutral.

 Procedure for Formation of Sequence Networks

-At first we will consider the following power system network for which we will form sequence network.
+At first, we will consider the following power system network for which we will form a sequence network.

-[NOTE: It is always suitable to take the base MVA equal to the highest generator MVA present in the system.
-In our case, it the generator G1 with 50MVA.]
+Above all, it is suitable to take the base MVA equal to the highest generator MVA present in the system.
+Therefore in our case, it the generator G1 with 50MVA.

-In zero sequence network, these reactance will appear as 3 times to the neutral reactance i.e.
+In a zero-sequence network, this reactance will appear as 3 times to the neutral reactance i.e.

-Now let’s draw sequence network for given power system network.
+Similarly, consider a power system network as shown, and let’s draw a sequence network for a given power system network.